 Mastering the second two steps will give you the ability to engage your team in surfacing and implementing process improvement opportunities.
 This will improve your profitability, efficiency, and consistency and help you invest in the highest ROI process improvements over time.

-Step One: Defining Your Project Estimation Framework
+Step One: Defining Your Project Estimating Framework

 The first step to installing this feedback loop is to formalize the estimation framework.
 A standardized system for estimating work is fundamental to a scalable agency.

-Keys to Successful Project Estimation Frameworks:
+Keys to Successful Project Estimating Techniques:

 - Standardizing the process by which we estimate work